 We are spending more and more money on sleep testing and treatment, and like anything else in health care, there are unscrupulous people out there who are more than happy to do testing and treatment that might be of questionable value.
 This might be because of naiveté on the part of the physician, or unfortunately, it could be done for the sake of improving the cash flow of the business.

-They call out the American Academy of Sleep Medicine, the protector of professional ideals and ethics who also just happens to have offered a seminar to teach physicians the “business of sleep medicine” at a golf resort in Arizona in February, and the companies offering the same thing (one of these had images on its site of a physician wearing a white lab coat with pockets stuffed full of dollar bills; the company took the photo down after the NPR piece ran, replacing it with some stock clip art).
+They call out the American Academy of Sleep Medicine, the protector of professional ideals and ethics who also just happens to have offered a seminar to teach physicians the “business of sleep medicine” at a golf resort in Arizona in February, with associated industry partners, of course (one company promoting its wares to sleep docs had promotional images on its site of a physician wearing a white lab coat with pockets stuffed full of dollar bills; the company took the photo down after the NPR piece ran, replacing it with some stock clip art).

 The insurers, and groups representing large employers’ health plans, argue that not enough patients are being counseled to lose weight as a first-line therapy.
 But either they don’t know what we know, or they’re pretending they don’t: outside of controlled clinical trials or supervised weight loss programs, patients rarely lose weight in any meaningful amount.
 Obesity experts have given up on even recommending that people aim for a truly healthy weight – advising only a “realistic” weight loss goal of 5 – 7% of body weight.
 In a 200 pound, 5 foot-5-inch woman, that’s 10 pounds, which would reduce BMI from 33 to 31: does anyone think that’s going to cure sleep apnea?
 Studies say no: based on the best-quality randomized trials, patients need to lose at least 22 pounds on average to expect a meaningful improvement (~50% reduction) in obstructive sleep apnea.
 Outside of medically-supervised weight loss programs using very-low-calorie diets or bariatric surgery, that much sustained weight loss is highly unusual.